Corporate strategy is not like a business unit strategy whereby the corporate objectives of the parent are guiding the business unit/division.

 They check everything, in painful detail and with painfully long explanations.

 That meeting morphed into 8 meetings over 4 months.
-They would raise questions and concerns and we would need to go back to office and think through the approach.
-Now, clearly this was taking up a lot of my team’s time and my engagement team of consultants were pretty busy on the main study.
+They would raise questions and concerns and we would need to go back to the office and think through the approach.
+Now, clearly, this was taking up a lot of my team’s time and my engagement team of consultants was pretty busy on the main study.

 So, we proposed the idea of doing a higher-level version of the study, just to test the idea.
 If that worked, we could consider the more detailed study.
 In many ways, this was a paid proposal to the client that allowed our team to begin working on the corporate strategy before the client issued a request for proposals.

 As a state-entity, they had to tender everything.

 I do not want to turn this piece into a discussion on the intricacies of the power sector because the lessons are useful to readers in all sectors.